mrehkopf/vcs/README.md

 # VCS

-A well-featured Linux video capture application for Datapath capture cards, with a feature-set targeted especially at retro enthusiasts.
+A capture application for Datapath Vision series capture cards on Linux.

 ![VCS 3.0](./screenshot.png)\
-*A screenshot of VCS 3.0 showing the capture window (in the background) and some of the control options.*
+*VCS 3.0, showing the capture window (in the background) and some of the control options.*

 ## Key features

-- Various usability improvements over Datapath's bundled capture application, enabling high-quality capture of dynamic signals
+- Various usability improvements over Datapath's bundled capture application
-- Unlimited video presets with programmable activation
+- Unlimited video presets for analog capture
 - Several scaling modes and image filters
 - Variable refresh rate output
-- Free and open source, with a modular implementation easily extendable to non-Datapath capture devices
+- Free and open source

 ## Supported capture hardware

-Any model of Datapath capture card supported by the Datapath Vision driver for Linux should be compatible with VCS; although the card's full set of capabilities may not be exposed.
+Any model of Datapath capture card supported by the Datapath Vision driver for Linux should be compatible, although the card's full set of capabilities may not be exposed.

 ## Manuals